Jean Jules Jusserand: Before the war

 As the new French ambassador in Washington, Jean Jules Jusserand succeeded Jules Cambon who, in Madrid, was replacing his brother Paul Cambon, himself nominated in London.
 Jusserand took up his position on 7 February 1903.

+Jusserand was elected an International Member of the American Philosophical Society in 1907.

 In 1911, he was admitted as an Honorary Member of the Society of the Cincinnati in the State of New Jersey.

+He was elected an International Honorary Member of the American Academy of Arts and Sciences in 1912.

 He soon won Roosevelt's sympathy, in addition to the President's successors'.
 Thus, during 22 years, Jusserand was the French politic spokesperson alongside 5 presidents of the United States (Roosevelt, Taft, Wilson, Harding and Coolidge), especially he had served as Dean of the Diplomatic Corps from May 1913 to January 1925.

 As in June 1905, the French and German concurrence over Morocco's domination nearly lead to a war.
 Jusserand used his influence on Roosevelt in order to play an efficient role in the Algeciras Conference.
 The support that was brought by the United States and the United Kingdom to France helped the French access to the Cherifian Empire (known today as the Moroccan Empire.).
 Everything happened in a very friendly and courteous manner, several American and French personalities considered that the ambassador had "saved the peace".